SomeoneElsHere/Chaosmod/README.md

 Plus a mechanic that increases luck and damage for clicking along the BPM.

-(This mod does use Harmony Patching for the Catbulb item.)
+(This mod does use Harmony Patching for the Catbulb item and other stuff.)